hesbonangwenyi606/vitality-platform/README.md

 Feel free to submit issues and enhancement requests!

-**⚡ Powered by [Dala](https://dala.gebeya.com)** - The AI-powered web development platform that helps you build full-stack applications faster.

----

 ## 🤖 What is Dala?

 **[Gebeya Dala](https://dala.gebeya.com)** is an intelligent web development platform that accelerates your React development workflow.
 Build, preview, and deploy web applications, and instant development environments.